timojaask/AudioFetchStopsOtherAppMusicBug/README.md

 Project that reproduces a bug where AudioFetch SDK would stop other apps from playing music when the SDK is instantiated or when the app that uses the SDK becomes active.

+To run this project, clone it, open `AudioFetchSDKTest.xcworkspace`, set your development team in the target settings and run on a physical device.

 ## Bug: stops audio playback from other apps on init

 Steps to reproduce: